-Respect the syllabus and the materials
+Respect the syllabus and arrange the materials accordingly

 While preparing for the Quantitative Aptitude nothing can be labelled as less important.
 Questions can come from the most unexpected topics too.
 Laying down your whole syllabus in front of you will help you to decide on the study material you require.